skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/03-developing-a-digital-talent-strategy.md

 GDS also sets the standards for hiring, and helps hire a variety of technologists into the U.K. government.
 These designers, engineers, and other experts are placed within agencies and work with other government staff to deliver vital public services.

 Another key to the GDS's success is its spending oversight authority.
 GDS must approve any IT acquisition over £5 million.
-This helps ensure that large technology projects follow best practices.
-Each of these projects:
+This helps ensure that large technology projects adhere to key standards (such as the GOV.UK Design System) and follow best practices (such as user-centered design).

-* Is user-centered
-* Is cloud-hosted
-* Adheres to the GOV.UK Design System
-* Uses a single voice to communicate to the public